-$^{^{13}}$ Altmeyer discloses that "SFV" refers to the Semliki Forest Virus vector.
-See, e.g., Ex. $1012\,\P\,41.$
+14 Altmeyer discloses that "SFV" refers to the Semliki Forest Virus vector.
+See, e.g., Ex. $1012 \P 41$.

-Petitioner asserts that claims 1, 2, 4-6, 8-12, 16, 17, 20, 21, and 26 are unpatentable as obvious over the combination of Schrum and Geall.
+Petitioner asserts that claims 1-3, 6-9, 11-13, 17, 18, and 20 are unpatentable as obvious over the combination of Schrum and Geall.
 Pet.
-38-66.
-14 We provided an overview of Schrum and Geall above.
+37-49.15 We provided an overview of Schrum and Geall above.
 Below we provide our analysis of Petitioner's obviousness showing.
 We begin by summarizing Petitioner's Ground 2.
-We then consider Patent Owner's arguments that Petitioner failed to identify a teaching of the spike protein in the prior art, that Petitioner failed to establish a motivation to pursue an mRNA composition, that Petitioner failed to establish a reasonable expectation of success, and that objective indicia of non-obviousness demonstrate the non-obviousness of the claimed composition.
+We then consider Patent Owner's arguments that Petitioner failed to identify a teaching of the spike protein in the prior art, that Petitioner failed to establish a motivation to pursue an mRNA composition, that Petitioner failed to establish a reasonable expectation of success, and that objective indicia of non-obviousness demonstrate the nonobviousness of the challenged claims.

-Finally, we consider whether the totality of the evidence rises to the level of compelling merits.
-For the reasons discussed below, we determine that Petitioner has established a reasonable likelihood of prevailing on its assertion that at least one of the challenged claims are unpatentable based on Ground 2 and that Petitioner's showing, in fact, rises to the level of "compelling merits" according to the Office's current guidance and Board precedents.
-CommScope at 3-4 (quoting Guidance Memo at 4 ("[W]hen determining whether there is a compelling unpatentability challenge, the
+Finally, we consider whether the balance of the evidence at this stage supports a finding of compelling merits in favor of Petitioner's challenge.
+For the reasons discussed below, we find that Petitioner has established a reasonable likelihood of prevailing on its assertion that at least one of the challenged claims are unpatentable based on Ground 2 and that Petitioner's showing, in fact, rises to the level of "compelling merits" according to the Office's current guidance and Board precedents.
+CommScope at 3-4 (quoting Guidance Memo at 4 ("[W]hen determining whether there is a compelling unpatentability challenge, the Board evaluates whether the Petition presents challenges 'in which the evidence, if unrebutted in trial, would plainly lead to a conclusion that one or more claims are unpatentable by a preponderance of the evidence.")); OpenSky Indus., LLC v.
+VLSI Tech.
+LLC, IPR2021-01064, Paper 102, 49-50 (PTAB Oct.
+4, 2022) (precedential) ("OpenSky") (explaining that "[a] challenge can only 'plainly lead to a conclusion that one or more claims are unpatentable'... if it is highly likely that the petitioner would prevail with respect to at least one challenged claim").

-14 Petitioner supports its challenge to claim 1 with testimony from Drs.
+15 Petitioner supports its challenge to claim 1 with testimony from Drs.
 Griffin and Moon.
-Ex. $1002 \, \P \, 67-81$; Ex. $1004 \, \P \, 58-76$.
+Ex.
+1002 ¶¶ 67-81, 107-126; Ex.
+1004 ¶¶ 58-76.
 Dr. Moon's testimony focuses on the lipid nanoparticle elements of the claim and Dr. Griffin's testimony focuses primarily on the remainder of the claim limitations, with both declarants cross-referencing the testimony of the other, as applicable.